-SHARES SUBJECT TO PLAN.
-One million one hundred thousand (1,100,000) shares of Common Stock, no par value, are proposed to be set aside for use under the Plan.
-The shares to be offered under the Plan will be authorized and unissued shares, including shares reacquired by the Company which have that status.
-The number of shares that may be issued under the Plan and the number of shares subject to Options are subject to adjustments in the event of a merger, reorganization, consolidation, recapitalization, dividend (other than ordinary cash dividends), stock splits, or other change in corporate structure affecting the Common Stock.
+The number of shares that may be issued under the Plan and the number of shares subject to Options are subject to adjustments in the event of a merger, reorganization, consolidation, recapitalization, dividend (other than ordinary cash dividends), stock split, or other change in corporate structure affecting the Common Stock.
 Subject to certain restrictions, unexercised Options, lapsed shares of Restricted Stock, and shares surrendered in payment for exercising Options may be reissued under the Plan.

-TERMINATION OR AMENDMENT OF THE PLAN.
+Termination or Amendment of the Plan.
 The Board may at any time amend, discontinue, or terminate this Plan or any part thereof; however, unless otherwise required by law, after shareholder approval, the rights of a participant may not be impaired without the consent of such participant.
 In addition, without the approval of the Company's shareholders, no amendment may be made which would increase the aggregate number of shares of Common Stock that may be issued under the Plan, or decrease the Option price of any Option to less than 100% of the fair market value on the date of grant.

-ELIGIBILITY.
+Eligibility.
 Key employees of the Company and its subsidiaries are eligible to be granted Awards under the Plan.
 Eligibility is determined by the Committee.
 At present, no employees have been granted Awards or are otherwise participating in the Plan.
 It is not possible to predict the number or identity of future participants or, except as set forth in the Plan, to describe the restrictions that may be included in Award agreements.
+The Plan provides that no more than 25% of the total shares subject to issuance under the Plan may be awarded to any one employee.

-PARTICIPATION AND ASSIGNABILITY.
+Participation and Assignability.
 Neither the Plan nor any Award agreement granted under the Plan entitles any participant or other employee to any right to continued employment by the Company or any subsidiary.
 Generally, no Award, Option, or other benefit payable under the Plan may, except as otherwise specifically provided by law, be subject in any manner to assignment, transfer, or encumbrance.
 However, Nonqualified Stock Options may be transferred without consideration to (i) an immediate family member of the optionee, (ii) a trust for the benefit of an immediate family member of the optionee, or (iii) a partnership or a limited liability company whose only partners or members are immediate family members, if the option holder satisfies certain conditions as may be required by the Committee.

-FEDERAL TAX CONSEQUENCES.
+Federal Tax Consequences.
 The following summarizes the consequences of the grant and acquisition of Awards under the Plan for federal income tax purposes, based on management's understanding of existing federal income tax laws.
-This summery is necessarily general in nature and does not purport to be complete.
+This summary is necessarily general in nature and does not purport to be complete.
 Also, state and local income tax consequences are not discussed, and may vary from locality to locality.